 No single event was more impactful than a loved one’s tragic car accident.
-Prompted by support from a community affiliated with the band STS9, Nick’s subsequent attempt to heal his friend inspired him to quit his job, hit the road and follow his heart into the unknown.
+Prompted by support from a community affiliated with the band STS9, Nick’s subsequent attempt to heal his friend inspired him to quit his job, hit the road, and follow his heart into the unknown.
 He began to record his dreams on a nightly basis, and a remarkable, decade-long journey unfolded.

 In 2012, Nick commenced doctoral studies in Psychology: Consciousness & Society at the University of West Georgia, the only public institution in the US offering such a program.
 His pioneering research examined psychospiritual transformation and peak experiences during lucid dreaming, or, dream yoga.
-Concurrently, Nick continued to develop Evolutionary Education®, a school for experiential learning, where he currently serves as the Director and facilitates a wide range of continuing education courses and events.
+Concurrently, Nick continued to develop Evolutionary Education®, an institute for experiential learning, where he currently serves as the Director and facilitates a wide range of continuing education courses and events.

 In 2019, Nick published his first book, The Light Travelers, which describes his transformative journey, a generation “waking up,” and what happens when waking and dreaming merge into one.

 When he isn’t teaching, speaking, writing, traveling, or working with clients, Nick enjoys making music (especially improvisational singing), hiking, swimming, storytelling, and deep listening.